-Some industry experts suggest caution about using translated or interpreted exams.
-The material may not directly translate into equivalent terms or meaning.
-Cultural biases might cause incorrect interpretation of a meaning.
-Some experts recommend that tests should be developed and administered in English, especially if other materials necessary to perform job duties for the profession, such as contracts, are in English.
+Some industry experts have suggest-cautioned about of risks associated with using translated or interpreted exams.
+MThe material may not directly translate into terms with equivalent terms or meanings.
+Cultural biases might cause incorrect interpretation of a meaningterms.
+Some experts recommend that tests should be developed and administered in English, especially if other materials, like contracts, that are necessary to perform the understanding of job producers' professional duties for the profession, such as contracts, are in English.
 State licensing directors should review state law and consult with legal counsel about the appropriateness of offering examinations in a foreign language.